 celebrate the present by admitting qualified students and communicating LCS achievements – internally to our community of students, parents, and staff; externally to a wider audience of corporate leaders, government officials, and the international school community; and a wider external;

 Advancement is an organizing idea that’s been adapted from colleges and universities and re-applied to independent schools in the United States and Canada.
 Increasingly, it is gaining presence in international schools.
-In its simplest sense, particularly in K-12 independent/international schools, it is the office responsible for creating awareness, building relationships, and generating support for a school.
-At Lincoln, that means protecting and advancing our good name.
+In its simplest sense, particularly in K-12 independent and international schools.
+It is the office's responsible for creating awareness, building relationships, and generating support for a school.

 Staffing . . .